atbcb/usab-uswds/_ada-guides/chapter-5-stairways.md

 #### Stairway Handrails

 ![Switchback stair and landing.
-Notes and labels: 12" min. horizontal top extension in same direction as stair flight (§505.10.2); 34" - 38" (consistent height) above nosing to top of gripping surface (§505.4), Sloped bottom extension 1 tread depth min. beyond last riser nosing in same direction as stair flight (§505.10.3), Handrails must return to a wall, guard, or floor and cannot rotate within fittings (§505.10.2, §505.10.3), Inside handrails at switchback/ dogleg turns must be
+Notes and labels: 12 inches minimum horizontal top extension in same direction as stair flight (§505.10.2); 34 inches to 38 inches (consistent height) above nosing to top of gripping surface (§505.4), Sloped bottom extension 1 tread depth minimum beyond last riser nosing in same direction as stair flight (§505.10.3), Handrails must return to a wall, guard, or floor and cannot rotate within fittings (§505.10.2, §505.10.3), Inside handrails at switchback/ dogleg turns must be